-Across our 2 buildings we have various bicycle storage places.
-They are free & secure bicycle storage areas for you to use.
+Across our 2 buildings we have various bicycle and e-scooter storage places.
+They are free & secure bicycle and e-scooter storage areas for you to use.

 - Waipārūrū 441 & 442: located on the Ground Floor of 441 - Access to the bike shed must be organised prior to arrival.

-Residents are to email the hall at waiparuruhall@auckland.ac.nz
+Residents are to email the hall at

+waiparuruhall@auckland.ac.nz

-- You may not store a bicycle in your room or any area other than the bicycle storage room. - Please note that if you wish to leave your bicycle over the summer vacation, you must arrange this with the accommodation management team. - If you leave your bicycles over the summer vacation, without authorisation, it will be deemed abandoned property and we will dispose of it accordingly.
+- You may not store a bicycle or e-scooter in your room or any area other than the bicycle and e-scooter storage room. - Please note that if you wish to leave your bicycle or e-scooter over the summer vacation, you must arrange this with the Accommodation management team. - If you leave your bicycle or e-scooter over the summer vacation, without authorisation, it will be deemed abandoned property and we will dispose of it accordingly.

-The University of Auckland assumes no responsibility for your bicycle while it is parked within our properties.
+University of Auckland assumes no responsibility for your bicycle or e-scooter while it is parked within our properties.
 We strongly recommend that you insure your bicycle and keep it securely locked (with a D lock as chains and padlocks aren't sufficient) at all times.